muraves/Simulation_Studies/CORSIKA-G4/ASCII converter/README.md

       line 14: Total no of showers generated or required to convert<br/>
       line 16: No of showers of each binary file which required to be converted (an example is given, preferably a constant number.
 Otherwise, code need be changed accordingly)<br/>
-      line 18: Path to the folder which contains the binary file
+      line 18: Path to the folder which contains the binary files

 6. Run the code